erkal/how-physics-engines-work/README.md

 Let's talk about this on the moving ball example.

 1. Moving ball example, this time with physics
-2. Controlling the ball with keyboard (acceleration!)
+2. Controlling the ball horizontally with keyboard (acceleration!)
-3. Colliding the wall to the right
-4. Extending everything above to 2-dimensions
+3. Controll the ball vertically with keyboard
-5. Add gravity
+4. Add gravity
+5. Using vectors
+6. Make the ball bounce on the floor
-6. Exercise: Colliding to four walls
+7. Exercise: Colliding to four walls
+8. Add gravity centers
+9. Control gravity centers
+10. Make a game out of it

 Some useful links: